Regulatory Compliance: Critical For Blockchain Trust

 • Chia is funded by reputable investors including Andreessen Horowitz, Richmond Global Ventures, Slow Ventures, True Ventures, Greylock, and DCM.
 We raised this funding by selling preferred stock, the tried-and-true method of Silicon Valley, VC-backed startups on their way to becoming public.

-• Unlike much of the industry, we don’t believe the Howey test is difficult to apply, are confident that XCH doesn’t constitute a security under Howey, and have proactively engaged with the SEC.
+• Unlike much of the industry, we don’t believe the Howey test is difficult to apply and are confident that XCH doesn’t constitute a security under Howey.